About Shrink Packaging

 Shrink Wrapping, Shrink Packaging, or Bundle Wrapping is a packaging process in where a group of products are wrapped in shrinkable plastic film which, after exposing them to hot air, holds the products firmly together for transport as either a sales unit or for ease of inventory management.

 Advantages of shrink wrapping

-Cost-effective, water resistant, and causes less scuffing of labels.
+Cost-effective, water-resistant, and causes less scuffing of labels.

 Easier and much cheaper to automate in comparison to tray or case packing.

-Product can be seen through the film (unlike cardboard)
+The product can be seen through the film (unlike cardboard)

 Leaking is mostly contained to single packs, which prevents damage to full pallets.

 Like any packaging process, shrink packaging involves preparation of wrapping material (film), preparation of products, enclosing (wrapping) in a sleeve of LDPE film, then shrinking / cooling and discharge.

 The shrink wrapping process consists of 3 main steps: